NextCenturyCorporation/MCS/docs/source/schema.rst

 Each **action config** has the following properties:

 - `stepBegin` (integer, required): The step on which the action should occur.
 Must be non-negative.
 A value of `0` means the action will occur during scene initialization.
+- `stepEnd` (integer, optional): The step on which the action should end.
+Must be non-negative.
 - `id` (string, required): The ID of the animation (action) to start.
 For a full list of available agent animations, please see :ref:`Agent Animations <Agent Animations>`.
+- `isLoopAnimation` (bool, optional): Whether the newly set animation should loop after being played.
+If false, the agent animation will reset to idle after being played once.
+Default: `false`

 Agent Settings Config
 *********************